ysndr/blog/src/posts/guides/nix-shells.md

 :::{.info header="Under the hood"}
-Internally what happens when `nix-shell -p asciidoc` is called is that nix constructs a derivation with the programs as `buildInputs` and popularizes them through the same mechanism described above.
+Internally, what happens when `nix-shell -p asciidoc` is called is that nix constructs a derivation with the programs as `buildInputs` and popularizes them through the same mechanism described above.

 In this case the derivation shell'ed into is: